nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 implementation of FA2 token contract MAY extend one of the standard configuration APIs with additional custom entry points.
 Definition and interaction with such custom config entry points is out of scope of this standard.

-#### `no_config`

-Represent non-configurable FA2 implementation with the following default behavior which represents minimal permission policy.

-1. Only token owner can initiate a transfer of tokens from their accounts ( `from_` MUST be equal to `SENDER`)
-2. Any address can be a recipient of the token transfer

 #### `allowance_config`